vegaprotocol/specs/WORKFLOW.md

 The workflow for this is partially based on the [Rust RFC process](https://github.com/rust-lang/rfcs), adapted for an earlier stage software design process.

-It is being adopted as a replacement for using Github issues, which is where past product specifications have beeen written up.
+It is being adopted as a replacement for using GitHub issues, which is where past product specifications have been written up.